String Quartet no. 1 (van Wyk)

-Arnold van Wyk's First String Quartet was composed between 1944-1946.
+Arnold van Wyk's String Quartet No. 1 was composed between 1944–46.
 The work was first performed on 10 May 1947 in Heidelberg, South Africa by Jeremy Schulman, Erica Jolley, Lettie Vermaak and Aubrey Rainier.
 The first British performance was on BBC Radio 3 on 7 July 1947 by the Zorian Quartet.
 The work is dedicated to Freda Baron, and was recorded on Claremont CD GSE 1525 with Jürgen Schwietering (violin), Petri Salonen (violin), Leo Luytendijk (viola) and Eric Martens (cello) in 1993.
 The British composer (and life-long friend of van Wyk, Howard Ferguson, praised the work for its structural innovation and emotional depth.

 Background

 Van Wyk composed the quartet during the last years of the Second World War, while living in London, where he had moved in 1938 to study at the Royal Academy of Music.
 Stephanus Muller, who ranks the work along with Van Wyk's First Symphony as one of his most important compositions from his London period, notes that the title of the work is misleading, as it was preceded by Van Wyk's Five Elegies for String Quartet, and there was to be no Second String Quartet.
 Muller has traced the precursors to Van Wyk's mature string quartet writing in an article focusing on Van Wyk's juvenilia.
 Van Wyk wrote an extended programme note for the quartet, noting his interest in 'resulting tonality' (a process of juxtaposing distantly related keys embedded with overlapping pitches) and a new sort of variation form.
 Howard Ferguson also noted the quartet's introspective and at times turbulent musical language.